Chapter 9: Inside the Wall

 I heard the clopping of hooves and a third horse came into the hall lead by someone in black cape with a crazy amount of fabric.
 This horse was a bright white refined looking creature with a small head and big eyes on an intelligent looking face.
 It wasn’t as big as the black giants, but she was big enough to carry the caped person leading her.

 “Please Roderick.
 Don’t do this.
-Don’t throw your life away!” and was Lisa begging?
+Don’t throw your life away!”
+Lisa's voice was laced with anger and hurt.
+Was Lisa begging?
 This was quite the day.

 I wasn’t sure what I thought about him coming along, but Kevin spoke up much quicker than me, “Of course we want your help.
 We would welcome someone with so much knowledge into our merry little gathering.”